perstarkse/personal-blog/content/posts/markdownToPDF.md

 You can of course change the style of the citations generated.
 There is a large [repository](https://github.com/citation-style-language/styles) of styles availible.
 To use, download the .csl file and place it in the base directory, then you can run:

 `$ pandoc your_document.md -o your_pdf.pdf --toc --number-sections --csl="your_csl.csl" --filter pandoc-plot --filter pandoc-crossref --citeproc`

+## Summary

+I personally feel that I've just so far scratched the surface of what's possible to do with Pandoc.
+But so far I'm very satisfied, this abstracts away a lot of the unpleasurable things with writing.